kemenaran/pico8-boot/README.md

 TODO
 ====

-- Display the first frame in DMG mode
+- ✅ Display the first frame in DMG mode
+- ✅ Implement double-buffering
+- ✅ Switch to DMG-on-GBC (but with double speed)
+- ✅ Why aren't the second frame tiles written to VRAM bank 1?
+ (Because we're not in CGB compatible mode!)
+- Convert the ROM to GBC:
+  - palettes
+  - tiles-attributes
+- Split loading into several stages (it seems 224 tiles can be loaded per vblank max)
-- Diplay all frames in DMG mode
+- Diplay all frames in non-colored mode
 - Add frame-by-frame button
 - Add colors